Sony E 35mm F1.8 OSS

-The Sony E 35mm F1.8 OSS is a constant aperture standard prime lens for the Sony E-mount, released by Sony on September 12, 2012.
+The Sony E 35mm F1.8 OSS is a standard prime lens for the Sony E-mount, released by Sony on September 12, 2012.

 Build quality

 The lens has a black plastic exterior in a high quality finish.
 Its autofocus is fast and silent.

 Image quality

 Wide open the sharpness of the lens is about average in the corners and good in the center but stopping down sharpness increases reaching its sweet-spot at f/5.6.

 Distortion is very low (barrel shaped), vignetting mild wide open.
 Chromatic aberrations are visible especially when shooting against the sun.

 Bokeh is soft especially wide open.
 Colour rendition is neutral.